gnsrivastava/Synergy-Data-Augmentation/DataCuration/Readme.md

 Get all SMILES files from AZ-DREAM synergy data

-1. Tanimoto Similarity Search (TSS)
+1. Tanimoto Similarity Search (TSS) codes mention below can be either copied into a script or run on terminal
 ```
 import pandas as pd
 import os, sys